Student Laptop Survival Guide

 - Don't log into other computers on the network.

-- Clean the exterior and screen with a dry soft cloth.
+- Clean the exterior and screen with a dry soft cloth (these are supplied in the Media Center).

 - Force quit an application by going to the Apple menu and selecting Force Quit or by using the key-combination Command-Option-Esc